Gurrt/software-process/assignment-2/power.md

 ###Context
 On 23 March 2010, president Obama signed the Patient Protection and Affordable Care Act, better known as Obamacare.
 One of the consequences of this law was that everyone in the USA would require access to a health insurance marketplace.
 Therefore the federal government started the HealtCare.gov project.
 The implementation of the law depended crucially on this website.
 It was therefore imperative for the Democratic party to make this project a success.
 On the other hand the Republican party opposed and still opposes the Patient Protection and Affordable Care Act (Obamacare).

-######Federal shutdown
+####Federal shutdown
 One of the biggest clashes of this conflict was the United States federal government shutdown that came into effect on the 1st of October 2013.
 The shutdown was into effect because the U.S. debt-ceiling was reached and the Repulican-controlled House of Representatives did not want to raise this ceiling.
-The main reason was to delay or defund Obamacare.
+The main reason according to the American political newspaper Hill [9] and newsmagazine Time [10] was to delay or defund Obamacare.
 On the 17th of October 2013 the shutdown ended when the Repulicans agreeded with raising the debt-ceiling.

-######Stakeholders & Contractors
-The stakeholders were according to [4, page 6]: the Department of Health and Human Services (HHS), Centers for Medicare & Medicaid Services (CMS), 36 States, 300 private insurers, U.S. Chief Technology Office, GAO, Media, Citizens, Social Security Administration, the Internal Revenue Service, Veterans Administration, Office of Personnel Management, Peace Corps, etc.
+####Parties
+The number of parties that are involved in the HealtCare.gov project are enormous.
+Because of time constraints for this assignment and non disclosered information it is infeasible to get a complete picture wether all people got the right amount of power.
+The main focus will be on CMS and CGI federal because there are a lot of disclosered reports [Levinson] from the Office of Inspector General (OIG) who report on these two parties.

+#####CMS
 The construction of HealthCare.gov was overseen by Centers for Medicare and Medicaid Services (CMS)  which is a part of the US Department of Health and Human Services (HHS).
 The primary contractor was CGI Federal who had a contract of around 250 million dollars.
 Next to that there were 16 official subcontractors, but the total number of subcontractors was actually 55.
 All under the supervison of CMS.
 There were also 300 private insurers.
-All in all there were around 4000 plans.
+All in all there were around 4000 plans. [ref Levinson]

-### Who was in control?

-######CMS
+#####CGI
+CGI Federal was the main contractor of the HealtCare.gov project who was awarded with the Federally Facilitated Marketplace (FFM) contract on September 30, 2011 [Levinson].
+The FFM supports according to CMS [11] the following functions: Eligibility & Enrollment, Plan Management, Small Business Health Options Program (SHOP) Application, Financial Management and Consumer Support.

+#####OIG
+Office of Inspector General (OIG) is an office that is part of Cabinet departments and independent agencies of the Federal government of the United States as well as some state and local governments.
+Each office includes an Inspector General and employees charged with identifying, auditing, and investigating fraud, waste, abuse, and mismanagement within the parent agency.
+[12]

+###Control & Power
-CMS was responsible for the overall coordination and planning of the project.
-But it did fail according to reports of the office of inspector general.
+As already was stated CMS was responsible for the overall coordination and planning of the HealtCare.gov project.
+But it did fail according to reports [] of the office of inspector general.

+When looking at the budget we see that it grew continuosly.
+According to the OIG report [13] the original budget for CGI was $93.7 million, however this grew to $292 million prior to launch of the website.
+While estimates that the overall cost for building the website had reached over $500 million prior to launch, the Office of Inspector General released a report finding that the total cost of the HealthCare.gov website had reached $1.7 billion.

 According to one report [1] there were inadequacies in contract planning and procurement.
 The report states: <i>“When awarding the Federal Marketplace contracts, CMS did not always meet contracting requirements.
 For example, CMS did not develop an overarching acquisition strategy for the Federal Marketplace or perform all required oversight activities.
 Moreover, for a project of this size and importance, CMS missed opportunities to leverage all available acquisition planning tools and contracting approaches to identify and mitigate risks.
 Specifically, CMS did not exercise the option to plan for a lead systems integrator to coordinate all contractors’ efforts prior to the launch of the Federal Marketplace.
 The complexity of the Federal Marketplace underscored the need for CMS to select the most qualified contractors.
 However, CMS did not perform thorough reviews of contractor past performance when awarding two key contracts.
 CMS also made contracting decisions that may have limited the number of acceptable proposals for much of the key Federal Marketplace work.
 In addition, CMS selected contract types that placed the risk of cost increases for this work solely on the Government.“ </i>.

-According to another report of the office of inspector general [3] CMS did not alway manage and oversee the contractor performance.
-The main problem in this case is the lack of control on the contract deliverables.
+The office of inspector general Daniel Levinson states in another report [3] that CMS did not alway manage and oversee the contractor performance.
+The main problem according to this report is the lack of control on the contract deliverables.

-######Obama administration
-Also the Obama administration, did not make this project easy, it kept modifying regulations and policies of the Affordable Care Act [1], which inherently meant that the scope of the HealthCare.gov website kept changing too.
-Which probably has caused some hardship with the changes trickling down to all the contractors, but there is a lack of documentation on how the changes were documented and implemented.
+The CMS did not always provide adequate contract management and oversight for Federal marketplace contracts.
+For example a report of the OIG states [http://oig.hhs.gov/oas/reports/region3/31403001.pdf page 4]:

+<i>“The FFM contract awarded to CGI Federal on September 30, 2011, required the contractor to provide a quality assurance surveillance plan within 45 days of contract award.
+The plan provides a systematic and structured process for the Government to evaluate the services the contractor will provide, including but not limited to processes, methods, metrics, customer satisfaction surveys, service-level agreements, and operational level agreements.
+The contractor’s January 2012 status reports showed that the contractor provided its plan on January 19, 2012, more than 2 months after it was required.
+CMS officials were unable to show us the plan and said that they never received it.
+The contracting officer’s representative had not questioned the accuracy of the January 2012 status report. " </i>

+Not only the IOG states that CMS didn’t handle the project well.
+Journalists David Perera and Sean Gallagher speculated that CMS was ill-suited to the task of coordinating all the contractors.
+Social activist and technologist Clay Johnson later said that the federal government had issues come up given that it "leans towards a write-down-all-the-requirements-then-build-to-those-requirements type of methodology" not well suited to current IT[19]

 #######Culture: Alienative, Calculative vs. Moral involvement
 Etzioni [6] [7] developed the compliance theory.
 He classifies organizations by the type of power they use to direct the behavior of their members and the type of involvement of the participants.
 He identified three types of organizational power: coercive, utilitarian, and normative, and relates these respectively to three types of involvement: alienative, calculative, and moral.

-(still need to written coupling between Etzioni theory and culture in Washington DC)
+Robert Kennedy states [8] that people working for the HealthCare.gov project were afraid of being fired because of a mistake this seems to match with a coercive use of power described by Etzioni.
+According to Etzioni this means that the employees usually react to the organization with hostility, which is alienative involvement.

 According to Robert Kennedy [8] a Google employee that worked in is free time in Washington DC at the HealthCare.gov project, people were afraid of making mistakes because they could be fired for it.
 This way people did not raise any mistakes that they made and therefore the problems that resulted from these mistakes couldn’t be easily resolved.